 So what you can do, dear citizens of zones 8-10, is put your bulbs in the refrigerator to trick them into thinking it’s winter time.
 Here’s how it works:

 Dedicate a crisper drawer to your bulbs.
 You don’t want to put them in the drawer with any other produce, because fruits and vegetables release ethylene gas in the fridge, and that will rot your bulbs.
 We ship your bulbs to you in cute cloth bags, which are perfect for fridge storage, as they let a little air in so the bulbs don’t get funky.
-Be sure to put your bulbs in the fridge before Dec.
-1st.
-After that, it’s too late, because they need a minimum of 6 weeks in order for their dormancy to be properly mimicked, and you want to take your bulbs out and plant them at the coldest part of your year.
+Be sure to put your bulbs in the fridge as soon as you get them, to maximize chill time.
+6 weeks in the bare minimum.
+14 is ideal.

 Now, a bulb can’t exactly put down roots while it’s in a bag full of its buddies, without soil to root into.
 So this method will result in short blooms.
 While the blooms will still be exquisite, they might even bloom nearly on the surface of the dirt.
 This is because they have had such limited time to grow roots, once planted.
 Think: as above, so below (Tulips with short roots will have short flowers).

 To get nice long stems on your Tulips and Daffodils, you can step it up a notch by planting your bulbs in a pot first, and then sticking the pot in the fridge.
 The good news here is that you can maximize pot space with bulbs, and plant bulbs so close they practically touch.
 But don’t let them touch; if one bulb develops rot, it’s all over (that’s why they say “one rotten apple ruins the bunch…” it’s not because that one apple gives all the other apples a bad rap - it’s because rot spreads).